 Wrap the ring as a gift under the tree or put it in your partner’s stocking and wait for Christmas to arrive!

-Get a special Christmas tree ornament shaped ring box and hang it on the tree.
+Get a special Christmas tree ornament shaped ring box or an ornament that says “Will You Marry Me?” and hang it on the tree.
 Wait for your partner to notice or call their attention to it when you’re ready to propose.

 Christmas tree farm

 Visit a Christmas tree farm for your proposal.
 Or you can even coordinate with the owner ahead of time to pick out a tree and decorate it with letters that spell “Marry Me?”

 This option is great for nature lovers and will give you a beautiful setting to propose to your partner.

 If you two love going to baseball games together but you aren’t feeling a jumbotron proposal, get a box of Cracker Jacks and sneak the ring inside as the “prize.”

 This is a classic romantic outdoor proposal option.
 You can even step it up a notch by enlisting a friend (or your photographer!) to set things up for you ahead of time with some decorations.